MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 Most scenarios will be fastest sending single requests with a high degree of parallelism.
 If you feel batch size might improve performance, it is best to start with a small batch size of 10 and increase concurrency until you start getting service protection API limit errors that you will retry.

 When using the Web API, the smaller JSON payload sent over the wire for individual requests means that network latency is not an issue.
-The total amount of payload that is sent using $batch is greater than sending individual requests. $batch should only be used if you want to managed transactions using changesets.
+The total amount of payload that is sent using $batch is greater than sending individual requests.
+Only use $batch if you want to manage transactions using changesets.
 More information: [Execute batch operations using the Web API](webapi/execute-batch-operations-using-web-api.md)

 > [!NOTE]
 > Batch operations are not a valid strategy to bypass entitlement limits.
 Service protection API limits and Entitlement limits are evaluated separately.
 Entitlement limits are based on CRUD operations and accrue whether or not they are included in a batch operation.
 More information: [Entitlement limits](../../maker/common-data-service/api-limits-overview.md#entitlement-limits)